 After feeling the physical indicators of a bed bug presence, the next step is to find and identify the bugs yourself visually.
 Most indicators consist of the following phenomena: blood stains in your bedding, rusty-colored areas in your bedding, on your mattress or your walls, shed skin or shells in/around your bedding, a foul smell around your sleeping area or furniture, specifically when there are dark spots around as well.

-What are the Ways to Treat a Bed Bug Infestation Fast?
+What are the Ways to Treat a Bed Bug Infestation?

 Other tips include using a brush and rag to scrub seams of mattresses, bed frames, headboards, and other hiding places before vacuuming all disturbed areas.
 If vacuuming, it is imperative to seal the vacuum’s contents in a Ziploc bag before disposing to prevent further infestations.